6 Harvest Alternatives (Free & Paid) for 2026

 Why choose Paymo over Harvest?

-There is an automatic tracking feature that detects which apps you're working on and instantly transforms your work into time logs.
-Then there’s real-time tracking, manual time entry, and a Pomodoro timer.
-So it’s perfect for frequent task switchers.
+Paymo is a good all-rounder, but it stands out most for its automatic tracking feature.
+It detects which apps are being used and instantly transforms your work into time logs, so it’s perfect for frequent task switchers.

-And, like Harvest, it supports native payments, but you also get a calendar booking feature and team scheduling, and time off tools.
-The project features are also decent, with Kanban boards, Gantt charts, team collaboration, and project timelines.
+And, like Harvest, it supports native payments, but it also includes a calendar booking feature, team scheduling, and time off tools.
+The project features are decent, with Kanban boards, Gantt charts, team collaboration, and project timelines.

 The downside is that the platform lacks customization, and its mobile apps are limited to time tracking and viewing data.
-Therefore, it might not be the best fit for mobile teams.
+Therefore, it might not be the best fit for mobile or remote workers.

 quickbooks time logo